-None of the Directors or Executive Officers is involved in any material pending legal proceedings in any court or administrative agency of the government, bankruptcy petition, convicted by final judgment in a criminal proceeding or being subject to a pending criminal proceeding, both domestic and foreign, has been subject to any order, judgment or decree of any court of competent jurisdiction (domestic or foreign) permanently or temporarily enjoining, barring, suspending or otherwise limiting their involvement in any type of business, securities, commodities or banking activities or found by a domestic or foreign body, or a domestic or foreign exchange or other organized trading market or self regulatory organization, to have violated a securities or commodities law or regulation.
+None of the Directors or Executive Officers is involved in any material pending legal proceedings in any court or administrative agency of the government, bankruptcy petition, convicted by final judgment in a criminal proceeding or being subject to a pending criminal proceeding, both domestic and foreign, has been subject to any order, judgment or decree of any court of competent jurisdiction (domestic or foreign) permanently or temporarily enjoining, barring, suspending or otherwise limiting their involvement in any type of business, securities, commodities or banking activities or found by a domestic or foreign court of competent jurisdiction (in a civil action), the Commission or comparable foreign body, or a domestic or foreign exchange or other organized trading market or self regulatory organization, to have violated a securities or commodities law or regulation.

 Item 10.
-Executive Compensation

-Summary of Compensation Table
+Executive Compensation Summary of Compensation Table